hyper-designed/hyper_storage/packages/hyper_storage/docs/reactivity.md

 storage.removeListener(onStorageChanged);
 ```

-You can also listen to all changes in a named container:
+You can also listen to all changes in a container:

 ```dart